What are the DC Career trip dates?

 - Follow up.
 Send a thank-you note to alumni and other practitioners you meet during Career Trip events to continue to build rapport with them.

-- Suggested dress.
+- Dress for success.
 Suggested dress for all events is business attire.
 Treat each event as you would a personal, one-on-one interview, even if it is a group event.
 When you interact with alumni and other practitioners in attendance, you are representing Fletcher, so make a positive impression.

 - Revisit PDP.
 If you feel your networking and professional communication skills are a bit rusty, consult the appropriate PDP guides on FletcherCore or Canvas.
 Have your elevator pitch ready in case an opportunity presents itself.